Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/14-implementing-iir-filter/Part1a/README.md

 ```

-Notes:
+***Notes:***

-* The kernel code is compiled with a C++20-compliant compiler, while the rest of the code (i.e., `graph.hpp` and simulation testbench) is compiled with a C++14-compliant compiler.
-Since the kernel header will be included in `graph.hpp`, it cannot contain any C++20 constructs.
+* The kernel code is compiled with a C++20-compliant compiler, while the rest of the code (`graph.hpp` and simulation testbench) is compiled with a C++14-compliant compiler.
+Since the kernel header is included in `graph.hpp`, it cannot contain any C++20 constructs.
-* The template parameter `id` will be used to instantiate multiple instances of the `SecondOrderSection()` function.
+* The template parameter `id` is used to instantiate multiple instances of the `SecondOrderSection()` function.
 * The function accepts an input buffer containing a predetermined number of elements defined in `graph.hpp`, and generates an output buffer.
 * The input and output use the `__restrict` keyword to facilitate compiler optimization (see [UG1079](https://docs.xilinx.com/r/en-US/ug1079-ai-engine-kernel-coding/Overview?tocId=OerrcATBJkz9SuXKjosb1w) for details).
-* The filter coefficients will be passed as a 1-D array via the `C` argument.
+* The filter coefficients are passed as a 1-D array via the `C` argument.
 * The filter states (`state_reg`) need to be kept between function calls and thus are declared `static`.
-* Instead of doing a regular matrix-vector multiplication as indicated by (4), each iteration of the `for` loop takes the *n<sup>th</sup>* column of the the **C** matrix, and multiplies all the elements of that column with the *n<sup>th</sup> element* of the **x** vector, i.e., a vector scaling operation.
+* Instead of doing a regular matrix-vector multiplication as indicated by (4), each iteration of the `for` loop takes the *n<sup>th</sup>* column of the **C** matrix and multiplies all the elements of that column with the *n<sup>th</sup> element* of the **x** vector, that is, a vector scaling operation.

 ## Julia Script Notes

-To check the functionality of the kernel code, we use use `aie_iir_1a.jl` to generate the coefficients for *one* second order section, as well as the impulse response.
-The script will also generate a [unit sample function](https://en.wikipedia.org/wiki/Kronecker_delta) as an input to the kernel.
+To check the functionality of the kernel code, we use `aie_iir_1a.jl` to generate the coefficients for *one* second-order section, and the impulse response.
+The script also generates a [unit sample function](https://en.wikipedia.org/wiki/Kronecker_delta) as an input to the kernel.

-Some of the user-settable parameters in the Julia script are shown below.
+Some of the user-settable parameters in the Julia script are as follows:

 ```julia
 # --- begin user parameters